Seller Frequently Asked Questions

 Q. What should a seller expect from an open house?

-A. The open house is a valuable part of the marketing process, offering prospective buyers the chance to view houses in a low-pressure, “browsing” atmosphere.
+A. The open house can be a valuable part of the marketing process, offering prospective buyers the chance to view houses in a low-pressure, “browsing” atmosphere.
 With that in mind, you shouldn’t expect it to generate a sale, at least not directly.
 What you should look for is interest expressed and requests for private showings made to your sales professional in the days following the open house.
 If many prospective buyers attend, it shows you that the property is attractive and saleable.
 If very few people show up, it can indicate that the price is too high, and cause you to look for ways to improve curb appeal.

 Q. Should I try to avoid being at home when the house is shown?